EberlyODL/phys010sjv11/bullet_cluster.md

 [ciscode|rev=1|tool=elmsmedia|item=1006|entity_type=node|render=display_mode|display_mode=image]

 Finally, Fig. "Bullet cluster: lensing mass" shows where all the mass must be as determined by gravitational lensing.
+It is colored blue but this is a fake color. `

 [ciscode|rev=1|tool=elmsmedia|item=1007|entity_type=node|render=display_mode|display_mode=image]